Remote work: United Kingdom

 A March 2023 survey of 2,016 adults found a roughly even distribution of required onsite days per week peaking at two and three days at about 16% each.
 However, it found a large spike in five days per week, the most common response at over 35%.
 About 13% were required to work fewer than one day per week.

 Countering the above results suggesting a peak around 2–3 days per week, an April 2023 survey of 1,000 office workers found a peak of five days per week required onsite.
 Requirements for fewer days were progressively rarer, culminating in 0% saying they must work onsite less than once per month.

 A May 2022 survey by the Office for National Statistics (ONS) found that 14% of working arrangements were fully remote, 24% were hybrid, and 46% were fully onsite.

 A June 2023 survey of 2,000 full-time workers found that 6% of working arrangements were fully remote, 46% were hybrid, and 48% were fully onsite.

 An Autumn Survey by ONS found that more than a quarter of working adults in Great Britain (28%) had hybrid arrangements.
 They found that those aged over 30, parents and managers and professionals were the most likely to log on from home.

 For those able to have a hybrid arrangement, the ONS said there were significant perks, including an average of 56 minutes saved from commuting, and spending an average of 24 minutes more on sleep and rest and 15 minutes more on exercise, sports and wellbeing.

-Key concepts

-There are several key terms associated with collocated work and distributed work.
-The most important concepts are common ground, coupling in work, collaboration readiness, and technology readiness.
-This section will briefly define these four concepts.

-Common ground refers to the knowledge that participants have in common, and they are aware that they have this information in common.
-Common ground is not just established from some general knowledge about the person's background, but also through specific knowledge learned from several different cues that are available at the moment, including the person's appearance and behavior during conversational interactions.
-The figure below, shows the characteristics that contribute to achieving common ground that are inherent in various communication media.